vkuznets23/full-stack-open/part03/README.md

 npm start
 ```

-The backend should now be running on http://localhost:3002 and the frontend on http://localhost:3000.
+The backend should now be running on http://localhost:3002 (you can try ~/info or ~/api/persons etc.) the frontend on http://localhost:3000.

 ## Deployment
-The backend and frontend are deployed on Render and MongoDB Atlas.
+The backend and front end are deployed on Render and MongoDB Atlas.
 You can access the deployed app https://phonebook-app-ey5a.onrender.com/